laetitia123/Award-Django/README.md

 # Award-Django-App
-This project will help users to view others project(posted project) and be able to vote for others project
+This project will help users to view others project(posted project) and be able to vote for others project,user will also be able to make coment on the project. user have to be logged in to view all functionality.

 ## Getting Started
-Go to Github account open deployment link at the top
+* Go to Github account open deployment link at the top
+* or clone ( typr git clone link to github  in terminal)
+* do all installation required
+* do run app with (python3.6 manage.py runserver)

  ### Prerequisites

+### Installing
      linux instalation
      update linux :sudo apt-get update
      intall paython 3.6: sudo apt-get install python3.6